mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

     [GermanChart]: ../../assets/tutorials/chart/GermanExample.png

 ## How to create advanced charts and formatting
-Now, let's explore more advanced visualizations and leverage Vizro-AI for enhanced formatting.
+Now, let's explore more advanced visualizations and use Vizro-AI for enhanced formatting.

 To begin, we'll create an animated bar chart illustrating the population development of each continent over time.
 Run the code below and look at the result.